Minas Geraes-class battleship: Later career

 Minas Geraes was modernized at the Rio de Janeiro Naval Yard from June 1931 to 1938, while São Paulo led a naval force that blockaded Santos during the Constitutionalist Revolution of 1932.
-Though Brazil had also intended to modernize São Paulo, its poor condition—she was only able to make 10 kn instead of its designed speed of 21 kn—made such action uneconomical.
+Though Brazil had also intended to modernize São Paulo, its poor condition—it was only able to make 10 kn instead of its designed speed of 21 kn—made such action uneconomical.
 Soon after Brazil's entrance into the Second World War on 21 August 1942, São Paulo was moved to Recife on 23 August to defend that port as a harbor defense ship; Minas Geraes played a similar role at Salvador.
 Even with the modernization, Minas Geraes was simply too old and vulnerable to actively participate in the war.

 Both ships were decommissioned after the war, São Paulo on 2 August 1947 and Minas Geraes on 31 December 1952.
 The former was sold to a British shipbreaker and was towed out of Rio de Janeiro on 20 September 1951.
 When north of the Azores in a strong storm, the tow line snapped.
 Though multiple searches were mounted by American and British aircraft, the ship was never found.
 Minas Geraes was sold to an Italian company in 1953 and towed to Genoa from 11 March 1954 to 22 April.